Zandrr/docker_intro/intro.md

 ### Docker

+Docker was originally created by a dude names Solomon Hykes, and it was released open-source in March 2013 under the Apache license.

 According to the Docker website:

-> Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
+> "Docker allows you to package an application with all of its dependencies into a standardized unit for software development."

+With the release of Docker, containers suddenly became first-class citizens.
+The founders and developers knew it would be tough to get mainstream adoption, so they created a standard way to use  containers.